raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_13.md

 --- task ---

-Connect the Sense HAT and camera module (if required).
+Connect the Sense HAT and Camera Module (if required).

 --- /task ---